Facepunch/Rust.Community/README.md

 - [@Alitop](https://github.com/Alitop) - PR [#32](https://github.com/Facepunch/Rust.Community/pull/32)
 - [@TactiTac0z](https://github.com/TactiTac0z) - PR [#40](https://github.com/Facepunch/Rust.Community/pull/40)
 - [@Kulltero](https://github.com/Kulltero) - PR [#43](https://github.com/Facepunch/Rust.Community/pull/43)
-> And of course, Facepunch, who has put a lot of ffort into giving Developers the CUI System & the ability to improve it
+> And of course, Facepunch, who has put a lot of effort into giving Developers the CUI System & the ability to improve it.

 ---
 ### Disclaimer
-the readme & Documentation is Community maintained.
-It aims to give Developers a starting Point and educate them on effectively using CUIs for their Projects
+The README & Documentation is Community maintained.
+It aims to give Developers a starting Point and educate them on effectively using CUIs for their Projects.